wp-plugins/bulletproof-security/readme.txt

 Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for new fixes that are not yet included in the most current version of BPS.

-- Is BulletProof Security automatically setup already?
+= Is BulletProof Security automatically setup already? =

-Yes and No. BPS is designed to work automatically for the most common wordpress installation, which is wordpress installed in the root website folder.
-If you have wordpress installed in a subfolder then all you need to do is update your WordPress Custom Permalinks and that .htaccess code will be written to the active root BPS .htaccess file.
-There are also a couple of one time setups that only need to be done once when first installing BulletProof Security.
+Yes and No. BPS is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder.
+If you have WordPress installed in a subfolder then updating your WordPress Custom Permalinks will automatically generate and write the correct .htaccess code to you current root .htaccess file.
+This code can then just be copied and pasted to the BPS Master .htaccess files using the BPS built-in File Editor.
+There are also a few one time setups that only need to be done once when installing BulletProof Security.
+Those settings can then be backed up and restored using the BPS built-in Backup and Restore features.
 BPS Automagic Mode is coming in the future, but for now a few one time setups are required.

 = Can I add my own .htaccess code to the BulletProof .htaccess files? =